 A precipitation titration curve follows the change in either the titrand's or the titrant's concentration as a function of the titrant's volume.
-As we have done with other titrations, we first show how to calculate the titration curve and then demonstrate how we can quickly sketch a reasonable approximation of the titration curve.
+As we did for other titrations, we first show how to calculate the titration curve and then demonstrate how we can sketch a reasonable approximation of the titration curve.